AdditionAddict/ngrx-custom-library/projects/ngrx-offline/README.md

+# Library is not designed yet for public consumption

 # NgrxOffline

-This is an experimental copy of the @ngrx/data module to practice publishing to npm.
+This is an _experimental_ copy of the @ngrx/data module to practice publishing to npm.

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.14.